StarcrossedSagittario/downloadplexposters/README.md

 # download plex posters
-python script that helps you automatically download plex movie posters.
+python script that helps you automatically download plex movie posters. (tested on python 3.8 so should work on anything basically) alternative to 2miles' plex poster downloader to make it even easier

 To get your plex token:
 1. open plex in browser